Home Depot Q2 2021 Earnings Call Transcript

 Michael Lasser

-Analyst at UBS Group
+Analyst at UBS

 Craig Menear

-Chairman and Chief Executive Officer at Home Depot
+Chairman and CEO at The Home Depot

-Hey, Michael, it's a great question.
+Yeah, Michael, it's a great question.
 It's something we're watching carefully as the consumer gets back to more normal environments.
-What we did see is, the consumers -- and our research would suggest this as well -- consumers are taking on more projects.
-They are larger projects and have a tenancy to hire a pro to do them.
-And as a result, we've seen our Pro business strengthen for several quarters in a row, with the last two quarters where the Pro outperformed the DIY customers for the first time since the pandemic started.
-And so we're very optimistic about where the Pro business goes and the strength of that Pro business.
-And we're focused on making sure that we can take care of those Pros along with our -- with our DIY customers.
-But feel like there is solid opportunity to continue to grow.
-Pros tell us their backlogs are bigger than ever.
-Consumers continue to tell us the home is more important than ever and that they have a laundry list of projects.
+What we did see is the consumers, and our research would suggest this as well, consumers are taking on more projects.
+They are larger projects and have a tendency to hire a pro to do them.
+As a result, we've seen our pro business strengthen, for several quarters in a row, with the last two quarters where the pro outperformed the DIY customers for the first time since the pandemic started.
+We're very optimistic about where the pro business goes and the strength of that pro business.
+We're focused on making sure that we can take care of those pros along with our DIY customers.
+Feel like there's solid opportunity to continue to grow.

 Michael Lasser

-Analyst at UBS Group
+Analyst at UBS

 Craig Menear

-Chairman and Chief Executive Officer at Home Depot
+Chairman and CEO at The Home Depot

 Michael Lasser

-Analyst at UBS Group
+Analyst at UBS

 Okay.
-Thank you very much and good luck.
+Thank you very much, and good luck.

 Craig Menear

-Chairman and Chief Executive Officer at Home Depot
+Chairman and CEO at The Home Depot

 Thank you.